 Each of us handles stress differently.
 Some may overeat from the moment that a stressful situation occurs.
 On the other hand, there are also others that lose their appetites to the point that they don’t eat.
 Either coping mechanisms for dealing with problems from how our brains respond when stressors hit are not beneficial for stress and weight.
 Nonetheless, here are some useful tips to break this unhealthy cycle of stress and weight gain to keep the body from falling into that destructive trap.

-Understanding how stress and weight are intertwined begins in the brain.
+Understanding how the two are intertwined begins in the brain.
 After all, stress triggers an unwanted response by releasing the hormone of epinephrine (adrenaline).
 At first, this hormone may cause a loss of appetite.
 You may think what is so bad about giving up a few meals or just barely eating to put something in the stomach.

 When under chronic stress cortisol floods the system, it’s common to eat more of the wrong foods to meet those chemical changes.
 Those individuals when upset turn to food in most instances will hunger for ones such as comfort foods like ice cream, cookies, French fries, and potato chips with lots of sugar or fats to feel better.
 The reason this temporary food fix seems to help boils down to our biology like other animals that answer that demand through more fats and sugars.
 If you’re under the assumption that all is risked from stress and weight is gaining several extra pounds, then you are sorely mistaken.